-Christian serves as Special Assistant to Aspen Institute president and CEO Dan Porterfield.
-He manages communications, operations, special projects, and new initiatives in the Office of the President.
-He previously worked in the Office of the President at Franklin & Marshall College in Lancaster, Pennsylvania from 2013-2017 where his responsibilities included supporting the College’s strategic efforts to recruit, finance, educate, and launch substantially more students from lower-income backgrounds; integrating and coordinating the work of the College’s advancement, admissions, and communications offices in support of institutional priorities; and managing the president’s public voice and strategic communications.
-He also served on the team that helped to launch the American Talent Initiative—an alliance of 100+ top colleges and universities supported by Bloomberg Philanthropies, the Aspen Institute, and Ithaka S+R, committed to addressing the national challenge of the chronic underrepresentation of lower-income students in higher education.
+From 2013-2017, Christian worked in the Office of the President at Franklin & Marshall College in Lancaster, Pennsylvania where his responsibilities included supporting the College’s strategic efforts to recruit, finance, educate, and launch substantially more students from lower-income backgrounds; integrating and coordinating the work of the College’s advancement, admissions, and communications offices in support of institutional priorities; and managing the president’s public voice and strategic communications.
+He also served on the team that launched the American Talent Initiative—an alliance of more than 100 top colleges and universities supported by Bloomberg Philanthropies, the Aspen Institute, and Ithaka S+R, committed to addressing the national challenge of the underrepresentation of lower-income students in higher education.

-Christian earned a master’s degree in education policy and management at the Harvard Graduate School of Education and completed his bachelor’s degree in Government at Franklin & Marshall College.
+Christian holds a master’s degree in education policy and management from Harvard University and a bachelor’s degree in Government from Franklin & Marshall College.